Dhriti-1004/knee-osteoporosis-detection/README.md

 ## 5. Conclusion

 This project successfully demonstrates the power of combining domain-specific feature engineering with a systematic exploration of advanced machine learning models.
-The final ensemble classifier is not only accurate but also robust and interpre
+The final ensemble classifier is not only accurate but also robust and interpretable, making it a strong proof-of-concept for an automated osteoporosis screening tool.
+The key takeaway is that a deep understanding of the problem domain can lead to feature engineering strategies that allow classical, interpretable models to achieve state-of-the-art performance.